yehaha9876/gitlab/doc/administration/high_availability/redis.md

 1. SSH into the Redis server.
 1. [Download/install](https://about.gitlab.com/installation) the Omnibus GitLab
    package you want using **steps 1 and 2** from the GitLab downloads page.
-     - Make sure you select the correct Omnibus package, with the same version and type (Community, Enterprise editions) of your current install.
      - Do not complete any other steps on the download page.

 1. Edit `/etc/gitlab/gitlab.rb` and add the contents:

     ```ruby
-    gitlab_rails['auto_migrate'] = false

     ## Enable Redis
     redis['enable'] = true